epsilon537/boxlambda/docs/soc/components/spiflash.md

 ### Simulating Flash

 As always, I want to simulate the entire setup in Verilator.
-I'll need to attach a SPI Flash co-simulation model to the testbench.
+I'll need to attach a SPI Flash co-simulation model to the test bench.

 ## The ZipCPU SpiXpress core